top of page

 Papua New Guinea is like no other place on Earth - culturally rich and geographically remote, with some of the most stunning scenery anywhere.

-Please Note: Papua New Guinea is one of the most culturally interesting places on Earth, with many of its tribal people following a traditional lifestyle.
+Papua New Guinea is one of the most culturally interesting places on Earth, with many of its tribal people following a traditional lifestyle.
 This adventure has been designed to experience the villages and people of Papua New Guinea.
-In order to do this, we visit a number of local villages and we overnight in one village.
+In order to do this, we visit a number of local villages and we have 2 overnights in one village.
 There are overnight stays where the accommodation is very basic; it can be dormitory style and have no fans/air conditioning and very limited facilities.
 As much of the interior of the country has no roads or impassable ones, we maximize our time by flying from location to location and flight schedules frequently change.
-While we endeavor to do/see everything listed in the itinerary, nothing in Papua New Guinea goes as planned, so travelers must be prepared for changes to this program as we travel.
+While we endeavor to do/see everything listed in the itinerary, it is common for changes to occur to the itinerary for things that are beyond our control.
+Traveler must be prepared for changes to this program, either before your journey starts or during the trip itself.

 Detailed Itinerary